What to Wear / Business Portrait Advice

 • Do your make-up as if you were going to meet a friend that you haven't seen for a while.

+• Try to avoid shiny mineral base make-ups.
+Matte make-up is best to reduce shine.
 If in doubt, just a tad stronger is better because skin tones are often lightened for optimal reproduction, and you don’t want to look washed out.
 Avoid super shiny lipsticks.

 • Bring your own make-up and tools for any necessary last minute touch-ups.